Innovations in Renewable Energy: Shaping a Sustainable Future

 Sophie Mather: A textile expert and the brain behind biov8tion, Sophie is innovating in sustainable fibers that can be used in packaging.
 Her initiative focuses on upcycling waste into packaging textiles.

 Darrel Jobling: Jobling’s company, Zume, aims at transitioning the world to sustainable solutions.
-Their molded fiber packaging reduces waste and minimizes carbon footprints, offering an alternative to single-use plastics.
+Their unique molded fiber packaging reduces waste and minimizes carbon footprints, offering an alternative to single-use plastics.

-Enrique Garcia: As the CTO of Carbios, Enrique is pioneering enzymatic processes to break PET plastics, turning them into their original building blocks.
+Enrique Garcia: As the CTO of Carbios, Enrique is pioneering enzymatic processes to break down PET plastics, turning them into their original building blocks.
 This allows for infinite recycling of previously non-recyclable plastics.

 Top 10 Sustainable Transport Infrastructure experts to follow